-17.61 Older, vulnerable and homeless people are generally more reliant on public transport, and without good access, living on their own can lead to isolation and loneliness.
+17.72 Older, vulnerable and homeless people are generally more reliant on public transport, and without good access, living on their own can lead to isolation and loneliness.
 The location of specialist accommodation in accessible locations is therefore important to ensure occupants are able to be as independent as possible and have easy access to key local services such as health facilities as well as local shops (within a 15-minute walking distance), which is key to their general health and well-being.
 Specialist Housing will therefore be directed to well-connected locations with a good level of access to public transport (PTAL 4 or higher), including those supported by good walking and cycling infrastructure.

-17.62 Development proposals for all forms of specialist and supported housing (excluding care home accommodation) will be required to provide affordable housing through the threshold approach in accordance with Policies H4, H5 and H13 of the London Plan.
+17.73 Development proposals for all forms of specialist and supported housing (excluding care home accommodation) will be required to provide affordable housing through the approach set out in Policy LP23 (Affordable Housing).
 Where a development does not meet the attributes of specialist older person's accommodation or care home accommodation, as set out at para 4.13.4 in the London Plan, then the general housing policies in the London Plan and Local Plan will apply.